Authentication

 API keys, token-based auth, rate limits, and CSRF protection.

-IonHour supports two authentication methods: API keys for programmatic access and OAuth tokens for interactive sessions.
-Most integrations should use API keys.
+Ionhour supports two authentication methods: API keys for programmatic access and OAuth tokens for interactive sessions.
+Which one you need depends on the endpoint you are calling — see the table below before writing any code.

 API Keys

-API keys are the recommended way to authenticate with the IonHour API from scripts, CI/CD pipelines, and third-party integrations.
+API keys are the recommended way to reach Ionhour from scripts, CI/CD pipelines, and third-party integrations — via the Integration API (/api/v1) and MCP.
 Each key is scoped to a single workspace.

 Creating an API Key